Nogimon/AdvProgHw1/Readme.txt

 //For output
 t value is calculated through the program.
 Yet since the size of the data is changeble, so the P value of the result can change with the size.
-So I didn't attach the full chart into it so no P value or judgement will be generated through the program.
+Therefore I didn't attach the full chart into it, so no P value or judgement will be generated through the program.
+(Based on the 6 numbers given in Hw6.pdf, the result is 1.89 for single t test and 1.29 for paired t test, and both cases are not significant.)